 Jenn has had a passion for birds and wildlife from a very young age.
 She began working directly with raptors during her school years, leading environmental education programs.
 Following her dream to live in Latin America, Jenn began working on field projects, specializing in raptors and biological conservation in the Neotropics.
 She has a keen interest in eco-tourism, and sees great value in the connection between nature and tourism.
 Jenn has a BA in Wildlife Biology a post-grad certificate in Ecotourism Management.

-Maikel was born and raised in Cuba.
-An ornithologist and conservationist, he began working at the Ecological Reserve in Banao, central Cuba, where he developed many conservation projects with endemic fauna, with special focus on the management and conservation of the Cuban Parrot and the Cuban Parakeet.
+Maikel is a Cuban ornithologist and conservationist.
+He began working at the Ecological Reserve in Banao, central Cuba, where he developed many conservation projects with endemic fauna, with special focus on the management and conservation of the Cuban Parrot and the Cuban Parakeet.
 He has taught biology students at the Havana University, and has published several conservation and research papers and is chapter author of six books.
 He is currently President of the Cuban Zoology Society.